What should you expect from your Joie de Vivre holiday accommodation?

 Gas, Electricity and Water

 In all our properties, gas, water and electricity costs are all included in the rental during the summer months.
-Often in the winter, there is an additional charge for winter heating.
+Often in the winter, there is an additional charge for electric or winter heating.
 Most hot water systems in France heat up the water at night time using cheaper price rates and store the water during the day for your usage.
 High water use may result in not much being left for later in the day.
 Please remember that electricity and water are very expensive in France.

 Standards of plumbing and electrical installations is very different in France.
 It is not uncommon to see exposed wires and light bulbs and often fuses will trip when too many electrical appliances are being used at the same time.
 These differences do not mean the property is unsafe and all our rentals adhere to the legal safety regulations.